Which place is cheaper, Dallas or Gainesville?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Gainesville is $135, while the average daily cost in Dallas is $103.
+The average daily cost (per person) in Gainesville is $221, while the average daily cost in Dallas is $141.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Gainesville and Dallas in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Gainesville and Dallas in more detail.

 Some typical examples of dining costs in Gainesville are as follows:

 Some typical examples of dining costs in Dallas are as follows: